syndr-flora/gba-video-player/README.md

 # About

-Build a Gameboy Advance Executable that plays your favorite videos!
+Build a Gameboy Advance executable that plays your favorite videos!

 (Reminder: Put a screenshot/gif here)